timqian/auth-api/README.md

   MIT

-### As a starter see the starter branch: https://github.com/timqian/auth-api/tree/jwtAuth-RESTful-server-starter-2.0
+### As a starter see the [starter branch](https://github.com/timqian/auth-api/tree/jwtAuth-RESTful-server-starter-2.0)